School assessments can help you identify the areas in which your child is struggling and what can be done to help.

 What if the assessments don't match the grades?

-If your child is getting good grades, but does poorly on the assessments, talk to the teacher.
+If your child is getting good grades, but does poorly on the school assessments, talk to the teacher.
 The assessments are the ones that matter most.
 They will tell if your child is on track to build the skills they need for the next grade.

 Click on the box to learn more: